LBHackney-IT/Data-Platform-Playbook/docs/playbook/exporting-data/001-save-glue-catalog-to-google-sheet.md

     - `upper`: `USER_NAME`
     - `title`: `User Name`
     - `capitalize`: `User name`
+  - Cannot be used together with `custom_header`
+- **`custom_header`**: (Optional) List of custom column header names to use in the exported sheet.
+  - Must be a YAML list of strings matching the exact order and count of columns in the DataFrame
+  - Example: `custom_header: [User Name, Email Address, Phone Number]`
+  - The number of header names must exactly match the number of columns in the query result
+  - Cannot be used together with `header_case`

 #### Important Notes

 - Use either `custom_query` OR `only_latest_partition`, not both.
+- Use either `header_case` OR `custom_header`, not both.
+They are mutually exclusive.

 #### Example Configuration